Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and weakly unital topological categories

 We do this by applying theorem \ref{thm:sS-localAdd}, the version of the additivity theorem for semi-Segal spaces, to the diagram of semi-Segal spaces

-This indeed is a diagram of weakly unital maps between semi-Segal spaces by \cite[Remark 2.10]{St18} and $NP$ is locally Cartesian and locally coCartesian by lemma \ref{lem:locCart-wu-sS}.
+This is a diagram of weakly unital maps between semi-Segal spaces by \cite[Remark 2.10]{St18} and $NP$ is locally Cartesian and locally coCartesian by lemma \ref{lem:locCart-wu-sS}.
+Moreover, $NP$ is a level-wise fibration because $P$ is a local fibration.
 The conclusion of \ref{thm:sS-localAdd} indeed proves our claim since the classifying space $B\mcC$ is exactly defined as the geometric realisation of $N\mcC$. \end{proof}